Stellar career tips from your fave queeros

 Rosie’s celeb icons include Evan Rachel Wood, Reese Witherspoon and Serena Williams.
-For Rose, it’s women in Hollywood who don’t fit the stereotypical mould, like Ellen Page, Rebel Wilson and Kristen Stewart.
+For Rose, it’s women in Hollywood who don’t fit the stereotypical mould, like Elliot Page, Rebel Wilson and Kristen Stewart.
 Seek out the people who resonate with you and make it your mission to apply their passion, ideals or drive to your own professional life.

 2. Don’t be scared to speak about salary

 “Help each other out and talk about pay.” – Rosie

 Rosie reveals that she and Rose often chat to other female YouTubers about the financial side of the biz.
 That way they can help one another ensure they’re being paid fairly and avoid being royally ripped off.